MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-delete-api-instances.md

 - A MAKES API instance deployment

-## Find the resource group associated with the MAKES API instance
+## Delete the resource group associated with the MAKES API instance

 There should be two resource groups associated with a MAKES API instance, a resource group containing the MAKES hosting image and a resource group containing the MAKES API instance.
-To find these resource groups:
+Start with finding and deleting the resource group containing the MAKES API instance:

 1. Open the [Azure Management Portal](https://portal.azure.com) and navigate to resource groups.

-1. Find the MAKES API instance resource groups by searching for the "HostName" parameter used for host deployment(DeployHost command).
+1. Find the resource group containing the MAKES API instance by searching for the "HostName" parameter used for host deployment(DeployHost command).

+1. Select and open the resource group containing the MAKES API instance.

-    You should the following MAKES API instance resources in your API instance resource group:
+    You should see the following MAKES API instance resources in the resource group:
     ![makes deployment resources](media/makes-deployment-resources.png)

+1. Select "Delete resource group" and follow the prompt to delete the API instance resource group.

+## Delete the resource group associated with the MAKES API hosting image

+Once the API instance resource group is deleted, find and delete the resource group containing the MAKES hosting image.

+1. Open the [Azure Management Portal](https://portal.azure.com) and navigate to resource groups.

 1. Find the hosting image resource group by searching for "HostResourceName" parameter used for hosting resource deployment(CreateHostResources command).

+1. Select and open the resource group containing the MAKES API instance.

-    You should the MAKES hosting image resource in your hosting image resource group:
+    You should see the MAKES hosting image resource in your hosting image resource group
     ![makes hosting resources](media/makes-hosting-resources.png)

-## Delete the resource group associated with the MAKES API instance

-Delete both resources groups starting with the MAKES API instance resource group.

-1. Click and open the resource group associated for the API instance.

-1. Click "Delete resource group" and follow the prompt to delete the API instance resource group.

-1. Once the API instance resource group is deleted, Click and the resource group associated with the hosting image.

-1. Click "Delete resource group" and follow the prompt to delete the hosting image resource group.
+1. Select "Delete resource group" and follow the prompt to delete the hosting image resource group.